awsdocs/aws-codebuild-user-guide/doc_source/report-group-export-settings.md

  For more information, see [Data encryption](security-encryption.md)\.

 If you use the AWS CLI to update a report group, you can also update or add tags\.
-For more information, see [Tagging Report Groups in AWS CodeBuildTagging a Report Group](how-to-tag-report-group.md)\.
+For more information, see [Tagging report groups in AWS CodeBuildTag a report group](how-to-tag-report-group.md)\.

 **Note**
 The CodeBuild service role specified in the project is used for permissions to upload to the S3 bucket\.